| | | |

 Expert Tips

-• Balance your batter: The consistency of your pancake batter matters.
-It should be thick enough to hold its form on the pan but thin enough to spread a little.
+Batter consistency: The consistency of the batter should be thick enough to hold its form on the pan but thin enough to spread a little.
 If it’s too dense, add a splash of milk.
-If too runny, sprinkle in a bit more almond flour.
+If it is too runny, mix in a bit more almond flour.

-• Heat control: Pancakes can quickly go from golden to burnt.
-To avoid this, stick to a medium heat and keep a close eye on your pancakes as they cook.
+Heat control: Pancakes can quickly go from golden to burnt.
+To avoid this, stick to medium heat and closely watch your pancakes as they cook.

-• Embrace the lumps: Don’t aim for a completely smooth batter.
+Embrace the clumps: Don’t aim for a completely smooth batter.
 Over-mixing can knock the air out of the batter, making it more dense and resulting in less fluffy pancakes.

 Step by Step Instructions